ilhamlutfi/starter-ci4/README.md

 import the database starter.sql to your web database server and run the application with local development server 'php spark serve'

 # Features
-CRUD Query Builder with Modal Bootstrap
+CRUD Query Builder with Modal Bootstrap,
-CRUD Object Model
+CRUD Object Model,
-Export to PDF with TCPDF
+Export to PDF with TCPDF,
-Export to XLSX with Phpspreadsheet
+Export to XLSX with Phpspreadsheet,
-Login system with Myth/Auth
+Login system with Myth/Auth,
-Clean code
+Clean code,
 Protection from (SQL injection, CSRF and XSS)